MadhavJivrajani/ThreadTheNeedle/README.md

 # ThreadTheNeedle
-Developing tools for performance debugging in Linux based operating systems.
-The tool built can be run by executing the python script `demo1.py`
+Building performance debugging tools to detect frequency of core migrations and dTLB/iTLB misses per thread of a given process in real time as a mini-project under Centre for Cloud Computing and Big Data at PES University.

+`tool1` is used to detect `dTLB/iTLB misses` in real time for any thread ID of a running process.
+`tool2` is used to detect the number of `core migrations` in real time for any given thread ID of a running process.

 ### Requirements
+Dependencies:
+* `top`
+* `perf`

-For `demo1.py` to run, only the following columns/fields must be enabled in the `top` command:
+#### For `tool1` or `tool2` to run, only the following columns/fields must be enabled in the `top` command:
 * `PID`
 * `USER`
 * `S`
 * `TIME+`
 * `P`

+#### To install `perf`:
+`sudo apt install linux-tools-$(uname -r) linux-tools-generic`

 #### To enable/disable columns, do the following:
 * Run the `top` command